Characters: Wreck It Ralph Other Characters

 - Pragmatic Villainy: He's pragmatic enough to realize that he doesn't actually need to deal with Ralph by force (nor can he); by giving Ralph the Hero's Medal and convincing him to destroy Vanellope's cart, he keeps her out of the race and placates Ralph in the process.

 - Psychopathic Man Child: King Candy is a flamboyant and ditzy ruler who would rather make puns than be an effective ruler.
-In reality, he's Turbo, who acts like an attention seeking brat, destroying a game because of his pettiness, and the "psychopathic" comes through once he goes One-Winged Angel.
+In reality, he's Turbo, an attention seeking brat, destroying a game because of his pettiness, and the "psychopathic" comes through once he goes One-Winged Angel.

-- Purple Is Powerful: His Cy-Bug form has a predomiantly purple color scheme and has enough strength to back up the "powerful" part.
+- Purple Is Powerful: His Cy-Bug form has a predominantly purple color scheme and has enough strength to back up the "powerful" part.

 - Reality Warper: He can access Sugar Rush's code and manipulate it as he pleases, although he does have to keep it subtle, lest other game characters or people in the real world realize that he's doing this.